EMPAT94/empat94.github.io/_gs/tutorial.md

 ---

 'Ah, just this?
 I should've been able to see things like temperature as well since I can modify it.
 Perhaps my level is too low?
-Hey, at least I can see the level, class and effects.
+Hey, at least I can see the level, Class and effects.
 That's a good start.'
 Arya had her palm pointed at me as well, her eyes glassy.
 Soon she came back, our eyes met and she smiled at me.
 "This is a damn good spell!" she said.
 "I agree, it is!"
 I replied, slightly puffing my chest.
 Identify used up 70 of her mana, where it took only 45 for me.
 Another interesting discovery.
 Eventually, I ran out of things to identify around me.
 Julie did have an eyesight related special effect.
 Intriguingly, identify didn't work on Betty.
 It consumed mana, yes, but showed a blank screen.

 While I wasn't really sleepy, the run back has sapped my SP.
 The exhaustion was catching up.
 So I decided to take a short nap.
 And that was just what I did.